afivos/afivos.com/_posts/2017-12-14-for-your-safety-+-security.md

 date:       2017-12-19
 preview:    /images/2017/12/mask.jpg

-headline:    The project refuses the museum’s presumption that the safety of its work hinges on the close monitoring of visitor behaviour.
-It is an attempt to playfully subvert the structure of surveillance both within and beyond the state-funded museum.
+headline:    Refusing the museum’s presumption that the safety of its work hinges on the close monitoring of visitor behaviour.
+The project is an attempt to playfully subvert the structure of surveillance both within and beyond the state-funded museum.
 ---
 {% image imgright 2017/12/layout_v5_cover.jpg "A [process book](/madep_process_book.pdf) made to communicate the team's process for completing the project." %}